tsantalis/jdeodorant-commandline/README.md

 3. Click on "Eclipse Application" and then on the "New launch configuration" button.
 Give a name to the newly created launch configuration.

 4. In the "Main" tab:
     * In the "Workspace Data" setup the "Location" to point to the workspace containing the projects that you want to analyze in headless mode.
+	The projects which are going to be analyzed will be opened in this workspace.
+	There are two options to open a Java project (that you are going to analyze) in the workspace:
-This must be a workspace directory created by Eclipse.
-You can create such a workspace by clicking on "File" > "Switch Workspace" and specifying a new workspace directory.
+		- The workspace directory is created by Eclipse.
+In this case, it can be created by clicking on "File" > "Switch Workspace" and specifying a new workspace directory, and then manually opening (or importing) a project to Eclipse.
+After you are done, you should switch back to the original workspace where JDeodorant and this plug-in are imported.
+		- You can ask the tool to try importing an existing Eclipse project automatically.
+In this case, the workspace is created in the given path by the tool, and the project is imported to it.
+You'll need to use the `-pd` switch to specify the path to the `.project` file.
+See the table below.

+        Note that, in any case, Eclipse project files should exist for the Java project that you want to analyze.
 	* In the "Program to Run" select to "Run an application" and from the drop-down list select "ca.concordia.jdeodorant.eclipse.commandline.application".

 5. In the "Arguments" tab specify the "Program arguments" as in the following sections.